Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion: Local existence and preliminary results

 and solving this differential inequality by Gr\"{o}nwall's lemma leads us to (\ref{22}).

-To verify \emph{(ii)}, we observe that (\ref{24}) is a special case of (\ref{25}) with $p=1$ and therefore we shall only prove the latter.
+To prove \emph{(ii)}, we observe that (\ref{24}) is a special case of (\ref{25}) with $p=1$ and therefore we shall only verify the latter.
 To this end, we write the following abstract formula of $v$